 GENDER DOES MATTER

-• Under the age of 50, women’s heart attacks are twice as likely as men’s to be fatal.
+• Under age 50, women’s heart attacks are more likely than men’s to be fatal.

-• Women are 43% more likely to die the first year following a heart attack compared to 24% of men.
+• Women are significantly more likely to die within the first year following a heart attack.

-• 64% of women who die suddenly of coronary heart disease have no previous symptoms.
+• A large percentage of women who die suddenly from heart disease showed no prior symptoms.

 WHAT ARE YOUR RISKS?